- This itinerary is a privately guided tour, designed just to show you what is possible.

 Siem Reap ExplorationDay 7

-You start our trip early toward a local village by driving through local villages, pass rice plantations and herds of cows or buffalo.
+You’ll start our trip early toward a local village by driving through local villages, passing rice plantations and herds of cows or buffalo.
 It will be very interesting to stop along the way allowing you to capture some great photo opportunities.

-For the next few hours we help the host family complete their daily tasks.
+For the next few hours, we’ll help the host family complete their daily tasks.
 A Khmer lunch is also provided for the host family, enabling everyone to eat together.
-Following lunch you will head to a local school and Pagoda.
+Following lunch, you will head to a local school and Pagoda.
 This is a great chance to meet some very friendly children and give them the chance to practice their English skills!
 The tour of the Pagoda provides an interesting insight into Buddhism and its role in the daily lives of the Khmer people.